+Introduction

 This Application pack was drafted based on EUSAIR Youth Council Concept Paper.
-The Call will be openedonce the Concept Paper is approved by the Governing Board.
-The Call will be open from 15/04/2024 to 27/05/2024 (a period of 6 to 8 weeks).
+The Call will be opened based on EUSAIR Governing Board (GB) decision for those countries from which at least one of the current regular members could or did not prolong their mandate.
+The Call will be open from DD.MM.YYYY to DD.MM.YYYY (a period of 6 to 8 weeks).
 The application process will take place online, on the EUSAIR website www.adriatic-ionian.eu.
 And will be accompanied by an extensive online communication campaign.

 The draft Application pack is composed of the Call announcement, Application form, Motivational letter template and Assessment of applications.
 Call announcement, Application form and Motivational letter will be published on the website.
 Application and Motivational letter will be part of the same online form.